Updated: Feb 20

 It's important to note there is vast progress being made to counter presumptions around trans youth.
 The American Academy of Pediatrics released in Sept.
 2018 a standard of care recommendation for all health care providers supporting trans youth and gender diverse children.
 It's accurate and medically backed by an association of more than 67,000 children's health specialists.

-PFLAG Canada chapters are seeing more and more families with young gender diverse children between ages 3-to-10 years old, needing support.
-They note key areas include:
+PFLAG Canada chapters are seeing more and more families with young gender creative / gender diverse children between ages 3-to-10 years old, needing support.

 'Awareness is key as it leads to a more informed and accepting society...The feeling of isolation is high for our community which often leads to a higher risk for depression.'